-Catholic Cardinal Timothy Dolan criticized President-elect Joe Biden on Wednesday for running on a platform that supports “gruesome capital punishment for innocent pre-born babies.”
+Catholic Cardinal Timothy Dolan criticized Joe Biden for running on a platform that supports “gruesome capital punishment for innocent pre-born babies.”

-In a column at Catholic New York, the New York archbishop defended Catholics’ focus on protecting unborn babies from abortion as Biden, a pro-abortion Democrat, prepares to take office, according to the Catholic News Agency.
+In a column at Catholic New York, the New York archbishop defended Catholics’ focus on protecting unborn babies from abortion, according to the Catholic News Agency.

 Dolan said a politician once asked him why Catholics are “so hung up about abortion” – as if that is a bad thing.